gmerinop1-ai/ParcialAgile/README.md

 3.  **Set up Firestore Indexes:**

-    Firestore requires specific indexes for some queries.
-If you encounter an error like "The query requires an index" (often displayed with a link similar to `https://console.firebase.google.com/project/YOUR_PROJECT_ID/firestore/indexes?create_composite=...`), you'll need to create them in your Firebase console.
-Firebase usually provides a direct link in the error message (visible in your terminal, browser console, or application notifications) to create the missing index. **Click that link.**
+    Firestore requires specific indexes for some queries. **If you encounter an error like "The query requires an index" (often displayed with a link similar to `https://console.firebase.google.com/project/YOUR_PROJECT_ID/firestore/indexes?create_composite=...`), you MUST create the index in your Firebase console.**

+    **CRITICAL STEP:** Firebase usually provides a direct link in the error message (visible in your terminal, browser console, or application notifications) to create the missing index. **CLICK THAT LINK.
+This is the fastest way to resolve the error.**

     If no link is provided, or for reference, here are the indexes needed for the `loans` collection (defined in `firestore.indexes.json`):